-The Revolutionary Tribunals (in French, tribunals révolutionnaire) were politically motivated courts, formed in March 1793.
-The tribunals were charged with investigating and dispensing justice to enemies of the revolution.
-The first Revolutionary Tribunals were small in number and relatively benign, however their numbers and powers were expanded during the Reign of Terror.
+The Revolutionary Tribunals (in French, tribunals révolutionnaire) were politically-motivated courts formed in March 1793.
+They were charged with investigating and dispensing justice to enemies of the revolution.
+The first Revolutionary Tribunals were small in number and relatively benign, however, their numbers and powers were expanded during the Reign of Terror.
 At the height of the Terror, there were almost 200 of these tribunals around France.
 The Revolutionary Tribunal of Paris, led by the notorious public prosecutor Antoine Fouquier-Tinville, was the most prolific organ of the Terror, sending more than 2,700 people to their deaths, sometimes as many as 30 in a single day.
-As the Terror progressed and cases heard by Revolutionary Tribunals grew more political, the tribunals began to override or abandon legal procedures.
-The use of justice in the Revolutionary Tribunals was questionable at best: many of their hearings were little more than show trials, conducted without any regard for evidence, fairness or the rights of the defendant.
+As the Terror intensified, and the cases heard by Revolutionary Tribunals became more political, they began to override or abandon legal procedures.
+The use of justice in the Revolutionary Tribunals was questionable.
+Many of their hearings were little more than show trials, conducted without any regard for evidence, fairness or the rights of the defendant.

-The Revolutionary Tribunal of Paris contained five judges, a 12 man jury and a small group of public prosecutors, headed by Fouquier-Tinville.
-These officials were appointed by the National Convention, on advice from its security committees.
+The Revolutionary Tribunal of Paris contained five judges, a 12-man jury and a small group of public prosecutors, headed by Fouquier-Tinville.
+These officials were appointed by the National Convention on advice from its security committees.
 The Paris tribunal was given extensive powers to deal with anyone suspected of opposing, undermining or working against the revolution.
 Most suspects were delivered to the tribunal by the Committee of General Security, which itself operated several surveillance groups.
 Other suspects were referred directly to the tribunal by the Committee of Public Safety, the National Convention or représentants en mission (the Convention’s provincial agents).
-In its first months, the Paris Revolutionary Tribunal was subject to frequent complaints, mainly about its slowness in processing and finalising cases, not to mention the number of acquittals.
+In its first months, the Paris Revolutionary Tribunal was subject to frequent complaints, mainly about its slowness in processing and finalising cases.
+There were also complaints about the number of acquittals.
 Both were attributed to the tribunal’s strict legal procedures which, under existing French law, required a preliminary interrogation, a deposition, evidence, witnesses and investigation of suspects.

 G. Fremont-Barnes, historian